Showing posts with label forest. Show all posts

 2022 Jan 15, First Day Hike on Multi-Purpose Trail Wheeler Dam

-Today, a group of hikers meets at JWSP Cabin Office (24921 Alabama Hwy 101) for a little over the 2-mile hike.
-We followed in our cars to the hiking spot "The Multi-purpose Hiking Trail" with park rangers Sam and David.
-The trail is between Wheeler Dam and Fishmans Resort camping and lodge.
+Today, a group of hikers met at the JWSP Cabin Office (24921 Alabama Hwy 101) for a little over a 2-mile hike.
+We followed in our cars to the hiking spot, "The Multi-purpose Hiking Trail," accompanied by park rangers Sam and David.
+The trail is located between Wheeler Dam and Fishman's Resort, which offers camping and a lodge.
 It is a scenic loop that runs along the Tennessee River and Big Nance Creek.

 Bathhouse

-We saw several historic ruins of the 1930s, a bathhouse/restrooms.
+We saw several historic ruins of the 1930s, including a bathhouse/restrooms.
 We saw a couple of overgrown Chimneys and Picnic Tables, once used by the people living here during the building of TVA's Wheeler Dam.
 We also saw a collapsed viewing area that overlooks the Tennessee River.
-The rangers said they hoped to get a grant to restore the viewing area.
+The rangers hoped to secure a grant to restore the viewing area.
 We stopped about midway for a group picture.
-(The ranger David took our picture with his cell phone and said he would email everyone a copy; I have not received mine yet)
+(The ranger David took our picture with his cell phone and said he would email everyone a copy; I have not received mine yet.)

 Open Pit

-Mushrooms on log
+Mushrooms on a log

 Group of hikers

-A copy of the group was sent to everyone from Sam and David.
+A copy of the group from Sam and David was sent to everyone.
 We had three dogs, 10 people, plus two park rangers.
 (One not showing took the picture)

 Thursday, February 26, 2015